MohameDAdeLSabeRTahA/Terraform_iti_project1/README.md

     - [Amazon AWS](https://aws.amazon.com/) - Cloud services
     - [Terraform](https://www.terraform.io/) - Infrastructure as a code
 - Tasks:
-    - Creating Infrastructure module that can be in other projects.
+    - Creating Infrastructure module that can be used in other projects.
     - Creating Serverless module using aws lambda function.
     - Send an email if any change happens to the infrastructure.